 Medical Marijuana in Rental Properties in Michigan

-A lot of questions have arisen around the use and sale of medical marijuana in rental properties since the State of Michigan voters made using, growing and selling medical marijuana legal.
+A lot of questions have arisen around the use and sale of medical marijuana in rental properties since Michigan voters made using, growing and selling medical marijuana legal.
 Do I have to allow my tenants sell pot?
 Can a tenant grow dozens of plants in my unit without my permission?
 What if I have a non-smoking policy?
 Do I have to allow smoking of pot if I prohibit smoking generally?
 And, many more.

 Public Act 546 of 2016, signed into law in January 2017, and effective 90 days from enrollment, allows rental property owners to disallow the smoking and cultivation of medical marijuana in a written lease or an addendum to a lease.
 In other words, whether or not to allow smoking and growing of medical marijuana is now clearly up to the rental property owner.
 However, the new law does not address selling medical marijuana.
 So, let’s look at how to handle smoking, cultivation and selling of medical marijuana separately.

-Maybe Not.
+Maybe not.
 Since PA 546 does not address the sale of medical marijuana, landlords need to look other places to decide whether or not to allow the sales of medical marijuana out of their units.

 Under State law, anyone that wishes to grow and provide marijuana to patients is called a “registered medical marijuana caregiver.”
-Some cities have passed specific ordinances controlling who can be a caregiver and where and how they can provide the service.
-The City of Grand Rapids has passed specific ordinances controlling how this business can be operated.
+Some cities have specific ordinances controlling who can be a caregiver and where and how they can provide the service.
+The City of Grand Rapids has specific ordinances controlling how this business can be operated.
 Other cities either do not have laws regarding the topic or they are pondering an ordinance to completely outlaw the activity—contrary to State law.
 You’ll need to check with your local government to discover the local laws and regulations.

 - Class B home occupations must be licensed by the City.